JonathanGuo/eloquent-model-generator/README.md

 Eloquent Model Generator is a tool based on [Code Generator](https://github.com/JonathanGuo/code-generator) for generating Eloquent models.

+## Why I created another generator?
+This package is based on [krlove/code-generator](https://github.com/krlove/eloquent-model-generator).
+The maintainer looks like not responding to GitHub any longer.
+So I mirrored the repo and do some customisation to meet my needs.

 ## Installation
 Step 1.
 Add Eloquent Model Generator to your project:
 ```